One of the things your doctor may have suggested is medication to try to help your symptoms.

 But I don't want to take antidepressants - I'm not depressed!

-A review of all the studies in which people with alll kinds of functional symptoms (and not specifically functional neurological symptoms such as movement disorders or dissociative attacks) were given antidepressant medication found that those taking the medicine were three times more likely to have a better outcome compared to those who didn't.
+A review of all the studies in which people with alll kinds of functional disorders (and not specifically functional neurological symptoms such as movement disorders or dissociative attacks) were given antidepressant medication found that those taking the medicine were three times more likely to have a better outcome compared to those who didn't.

 The interesting thing was that this was the case whether the patients felt depressed or not.